 More information about these three programs may be found on FIRST’s website.

-Our Oakville Community FIRST Robotics team does not have a “permanent” home and for the last 6 years we have been meeting in donated, or rented space in central Oakville and we will do the same for this coming season.
+Our Oakville Community FIRST Robotics team now has a permanent home at 481 North Service Road West, Unit A3.
 Teams typically meet for about 2 hours for two evenings a week.
-Meetings will start about 6:00 pm for the FLL programs and about 7:00 pm for the FTC and FRC programs.
-Nearing competition time teams may meet more frequently and at weekends.
+Meetings will start about 6:00 pm for the FLL programs and about 7:00 pm for the FRC programs.
+Nearing competition time, teams often meet frequently and on weekends.